Numerical Challenges in Modeling Gravothermal Collapse in Self-Interacting Dark Matter Halos: Conclusions

 This work underscores the challenges encountered when simulating the SIDM gravothermal collapse process and comparing results across the literature that may start from different sets of simulation parameters, initial conditions and methods.
 While we have only focused on an isolated $\sim 10^9 ~M_{\odot}$ halo here as a concrete example, the results already demonstrate that the detailed implementation of the gravitational and self interactions can significantly alter a halo's evolution into the core-collapse regime.
 These results motivate further convergence studies for an expanded range of halo masses and should also be generalized to a cosmological setting.
 Such work will help minimize numerical mis-modeling effects and ensure that spurious energy gains or losses in SIDM simulations are not misattributed to genuine physical effects.

 \textbf{Note Added} \\

 As this paper was being completed, we became aware of Ref.~\cite{Mace:2024uze}, which also studies numerical uncertainties on SIDM halo evolution.
 Both works consider the convergence of SIDM halos in terms of both mass and time resolution, for which the results are in general agreement.
 However, our paper additionally explores the systematic differences that may stem from different SIDM implementations and adaptive force softening. \acknowledgments The authors acknowledge Frank~van den Bosch, Akaxia~Cruz, Phil~Hopkins and Annika~Peter for helpful conversations.
 ML is supported by the Department of Energy~(DOE) under Award Number DE-SC0007968 and the Simons Investigator in Physics Award.
 ML and OS were supported by the Binational Science Foundation (grant No. 2018140).
 OS is also supported by the NSF (grant~No.~PHY-2210498) and acknowledges support from the Yang Institute for Theoretical Physics and the Sarbinowski Foundation.
 ML and OS acknowledge the Simons Foundation for support.
 MK is supported by the NSF (grant~No.~PHY-2210283).
 This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
+Simulations were performed at the high-performance computing cluster at the Research Cyber infrastructure Center (RCIC), which provides systems, application software, and scalable storage support to the UCI research community.

 The work presented in this paper was also performed on computational resources managed and supported by Princeton Research Computing.
 This research made extensive use of the publicly available codes \texttt{IPython}~\citep{Perez07}, \texttt{matplotlib}~\citep{Hunter07}, \texttt{Jupyter}~\citep{Kluyver16}, \texttt{NumPy}~\citep{Harris2020}, \texttt{SciPy}~\citep{Virtanen20}, and \texttt{astropy}~\citep{Astropy2022}.